giampaolo/psutil/INSTALL.rst

     pip install psutil

-If wheels are not available for your platform or architecture, or you whish to build & install psutil from sources, keep reading.
+If wheels are not available for your platform or architecture, or you wish to build & install psutil from sources, keep reading.

 Linux (build)